emrichmp/Workout-Rails-App/spec.md

     - routines belongs_to User
 - [X] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
     - has_many :commented_routines, through: :comments,
-    - has_many :users, through: :comments
+    - routine has_many :users, through: :comments
-- [ ] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+- [X] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+    - routine has_many :users, through comments
+    - comments has_many :users, through routine
 - [X] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
     - Comments had attribute comment.content
 - [X] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)